It will only take [est_time] to read this post!

 You’ve probably listened to the mp3s that come with your textbook and know the typical Beijing accent.
 But if you’re going to travel around China, or communicate with Chinese people, chances are they won’t speak like a Beijing-er.
 For example, in our city of Shenzhen, there are lots of people from Hunan, although if you take what they say to be true, they’re actually from ‘Funan’.
 Hunan people, speak ‘H’s as ‘F’s, and it doesn’t stop there.
 Many other Chinese accents have similar differences compared with the standard Beijing accent you might only have heard.
 Try and listen to Chinese podcasts and regional TV shows to listen to different accents.
 These resources are easy to come by and will probably be free!
 You can use LizhiFM to download Chinese podcasts and there are a variety of video streaming sites such as YouKu and Viki.

 As I mentioned previously, in the early days my tones were terrible, and I quickly realized that context could help me get away with it!
-However, trying to cop out of learning tones has only my spoken Chinese sloppy, and yet another thing I now have to go back and learn from scratch!
-You can try out Tone trainer to practice listening to the different tones; once your ear becomes accustomed to the 5 dfferent sounds, it will be easier to speak them yourself.
-Finally, both our Online Dictionary and Written Chinese Dictionary have audio files for each character and bigram to help you learn from pronunciation and tone.
+However, trying to cop out of learning tones has only my spoken Chinese sloppy and yet another thing I now have to go back and learn from scratch!
+Our Online Dictionary has audio files for each character and bigram to help you learn from pronunciation and tone.